 - 6.2 The Use is Located So That it is Not Likely to Become Objectionable to Neighboring Property (Sub-section 210.2) - 1.
 Noise.
 Activities within the Campus Plan boundaries are located and designed so as to minimize objectionable impacts on the neighboring community.
 Specifically, new facilities proposed in this Campus Plan are focused primarily in the campus core, internal to the campus and away from surrounding residential neighborhoods, which will minimize impact on the surrounding community in terms of noise.
-In the continuing effort to control and reduce objectionable noise, the University will work to - locate campus activities to address the needs of students, staff and faculty for appropriately quiet and secure places to study, work and live, as well as with attention to the need to minimize objectionable impacts on the neighboring community; - locate and improve pathways internal to campus to provide pedestrian alternatives to the existing street network; and - locate and design loading docks and mechanical systems to reduce, to the extent reasonably possible, the noise they produce. - 2.
+In the continuing effort to control and reduce objectionable noise, the University will work to:

+- locate campus activities to address the needs of students, staff and faculty for appropriately quiet and secure places to study, work and live, as well as with attention to the need to minimize objectionable impacts on the neighboring community; - locate and improve pathways internal to campus to provide pedestrian alternatives to the existing street network; - locate and design loading docks and mechanical systems to reduce, to the extent reasonably possible, the noise they produce; and - continue to transition off-campus properties to uses other than undergraduate student housing which could have the result of reducing noise in the surrounding neighborhoods. - 2.
 Traffic.
 The University encourages the use of public transportation by all members of the GW community, while recognizing that not everyone has convenient access to public transportation and that some students, staff and visitors must drive to campus.
 Traffic consultants from Wells & Associates, LLC have prepared a detailed traffic study evaluating the impacts of the development plan proposed in this Campus Plan.
 (Exhibit P: Traffic & Parking Report) - 3.
 Population.
 The development proposed in this Campus Plan will not create objectionable conditions due to the number of students, faculty, or staff.
-In fact, the University does not seek to increase the overall population standards established under the existing Campus Plan, which are currently set forth as: - Foggy Bottom student5 enrollment: 20,000 headcount and 16,553 full-time equivalent - Foggy Bottom staff: 10,293 headcount and 9,000 full-time equivalent - Foggy Bottom faculty: 2,236 headcount and 1,550 full-time equivalent - 6.3 Compliance with the Maximum Bulk Requirements (Sub-section 210.3)
+In fact, the University does not seek to increase the overall population standards established under the existing Campus Plan, which are currently set forth as: - Foggy Bottom student7 enrollment: 20,000 headcount and 16,553 full-time equivalent - Foggy Bottom faculty and staff8: 12,529 headcount and 10,550 full-time equivalent - 6.3 Compliance with the Maximum Bulk Requirements (Sub-section 210.3)

-The property within the Campus Plan boundaries is zoned R-5-D, R-5-E, SP-2, and C-3-C. (Exhibit R: Existing Zoning) Certain sites identified in this Campus Plan and the accompanying campus PUD application will designate additional sites in the campus core as C-3-C and one site on Pennsylvania Avenue as C-4.
+The property within the Campus Plan boundaries is zoned R-5-D, R-5-E, SP-2, and C-3-C. (Exhibit R: Existing Zoning) Certain sites identified in this Campus Plan and the accompanying campus PUD application are proposed to be rezoned C-3-C and one site on Pennsylvania Avenue is proposed to be rezoned C-4.
 (Exhibit O: Proposed Zoning) The Zoning Regulations currently limit campus development in R-5-D and R-5-E zones to an aggregated 3.5 FAR.
-Concurrently with the filing of this Campus Plan, the Office of Planning will pursue a text amendment to the Zoning Regulations which would increase the aggregated FAR from 3.5 to 4.5 in R-5-D and R-5-E zones within approved campus plans.
+At the time of the filing of this Campus Plan, the Office of Planning initiated a text amendment to the Zoning Regulations which would increase the aggregated FAR from 3.5 to 4.0 in R-5-D and R-5-E zones within approved campus plans.
 The maximum permitted FAR for buildings within the SP-2 district is 6.0 (6.5 under a PUD); the maximum permitted FAR for buildings within the C-3-C district is 6.5 (8.0 under a PUD); and the maximum permitted FAR for buildings within the C-4 district is 10.0 (10.5 under a PUD).